A universal characterization of higher algebraic K-theory: Connective -theory

-In the following results, we will use the observation that Waldhausen's $\Sdot$ construction applied to a spectral category which is a Waldhausen category with the cofibrations inherited from a spectral model structure produces a spectral category (where the mapping spectra are given by an appropriate end).
+In the following results, we will use the observation that Waldhausen's $\Sdot$ construction, applied to a spectral category which is a Waldhausen category with the cofibrations inherited from a spectral model structure with all objects fibrant, produces a spectral category (where the mapping spectra are given by an appropriate end)~\cite[\S 3]{BM2}.
+To ensure we are in this setting, we will tacitly use the equivalent model of spectral categories enriched in EKMM $S$-modules, as explained in \cite[\S 15]{BM}.
+Alternatively, we could stay with spectral categories in symmetric spectra and use the ``Moore'' $\Sdot$ construction from~\cite[\S 4]{BM2}, which uses an explicit model of the homotopy end.
 We also need the following lemma which allows us to bring the $\Sdot$ construction inside:

 \begin{lemma} Let $\aA$ and $\aB$ be small stable $\i$-categories.
 Then we have an equivalence of simplicial $\i$-categories

 and correspondingly an equivalence of spaces

 \end{lemma}